raygj/terraform-content/enterprise/azure-devops/readme.md

 **note** you can automate the creation of workspaces with the desired settings and proper variables using scripts from this [repo](https://github.com/hashicorp/terraform-guides/tree/master/operations)

-- suggest enabling auto apply on the workspace
+- suggest enabling auto apply on the workspace, here's an example:

+![Sample Workspace Setup](/enterprise/azure-devops/apioperations/images/tfe_workspace_setup.jpg)

 - apply any Sentinel policies
 - create a user or team API token that will be used in the pipeline

-![Sample Workspace Setup](/enterprise/azure-devops/apioperations/images/tfe_workspace_setup.jpg)

 ## Step 6 - (optional) Setup Azure Repos Git